sshniro/zap-docs/source/includes/contributing.md

 **2. REST API Documentation**

     Rest API is documented using the Open API specification.
-The specification could be improved enhacing the description of parameters/ results/ data types etc. The open API specification is avaiable in [Github](https://github.com/sshniro/zapdocs).
+The specification could be improved by enhacing the description of parameters/ results/ data types etc. The open API specification is avaiable in [Github](https://github.com/sshniro/zap-docs/blob/master/openapi.yaml).

 **3. Feature Documentation**